olmokramer/scrollbar-width.js/README.md

     require("scrollbar-width");

-A global variable `global.SCROLLBAR_WIDTH` will then be available.
+A global variable `window.SCROLLBAR_WIDTH` will then be available.

 ### Browser